ThatAquarel/CraftSlicer/README.md

 # CraftSlicer
 A slicer for Minecraft!
 Turn stl files into worledit schematic files using python 3.8.
-Tested on windows 10 and python 3.8.
+Tested using Windows 10, Python 3.8 and Minecraft 1.12.2 with forge and worldedit.

 # Dependencies
 - Trimesh, mesh manipulation library